TUNNIES & MACKEREL (North-east Atlantic Ocean)

 BBC News Report

-A vagrant 18 kg (40 lb) Big-eyed Tuna, Thunnus obesus, was a rare capture by a commercial net fisherman 70 miles off Land's End and 2,000 miles adrift of its usual habitat in the tropical Atlantic Ocean.
-It is only the third capture on record from British seas.
+A vagrant 18 kg (40 lb) Yellowfin Tuna, Thunnus albacares (originally identified as a Big-eyed Tuna, Thunnus obesus), was a rare capture by a commercial net fisherman 70 miles off Land's End and 2,000 miles adrift of its usual habitat in the tropical Atlantic Ocean.
+It was only the second capture on record from British seas.

 Notification by by Nicolas Jouault